Platja de Formentor, on the northern tip of Mallorca, Spain. engel.ac/Shutterstock

 2. Playa del Alcúdia

 Playa de Alcúdia is Mallorca’s longest beach, so it never feels crowded, even on busy days.
-It's well-developed with resorts, water sports and amenities including a playground for children.
+It's well developed with resorts, water sports and amenities, including a playground for children.
 The gentle waters are a draw for kayakers and families with young children.

 Northeast coast

-Tip: Bring your own supplies as you won't find many amenities around here.
+Planning tip: Bring your own supplies as you won't find many amenities around here.

 4. Cala Bota, Cala Virgili, Cala Pilota and Cala Magraner

 Just north of busy Cales de Mallorca, a walking trail leads for several kilometers through woodland to a series of four pristine coves.
 The first – and easiest to reach – is Cala Bota; a good 30-minute walk north is Cala Virgili, then Cala Pilota.
 These are small rocky coves visited by a few yachts.
-Just north again is the best beach of the lot, Cala Magraner; here, a finger of transparent water juts inland to meet the sandy cove.
+North again is the best beach of the lot, Cala Magraner; here, a finger of transparent water juts inland to meet the sandy cove.

-Tip: Wear comfortable shoes as you'll be doing a lot of walking.
+Planning tip: Wear comfortable shoes as you'll be doing a lot of walking.

 East coast